roman-tremmel/ggfastman/README.md

 ![Resulting manhatten plot2](plot/qqplot.png)

 # Questions and Bugs
 This R package is still beta.
 I will work on it as soon I find some time.
 Please be patient and please report bugs by open github issue(s) [here](https://github.com/roman-tremmel/FASTGWASMAN/issues).

-## To do

-- qq-plots
-- improved manuals
-- improved and cleaner code